 Step 3: So you’ll have these files in the Minimal ADB and Fastboot folder:

-Step 4: Using the USB cable connect your Moto X to computer.
+Step 4: Using the USB cable connect your Moto X to the computer.

-Step 5: Then go to the C:\Program Files\Minimal ADB and Fastboot folder, hold Shift button and right mouse click on an empty space.
+Step 5: Then go to the C:\Program Files\Minimal ADB and Fastboot folder, hold the Shift button and right mouse click on a space.
 You’ll see a list of options from which select Open command window here option.
 This will launch the command prompt window on your computer.
 Refer screenshot.

 Step 6: Now to make sure that your Moto X 2014 is successfully connected to your computer or not, type the following commands in the command window and press enter: